TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/Index.rst

 .. _FLOW3: http://flow.typo3.org/

+.. sidebar:: TYPO3 v4 and TYPO3 v6

+	Because the internal structures of TYPO3 v4 grew organically, they could be quite confusing.
+When developing the new version 6 of the CMS, the TYPO3 team decided to start from scratch.
+Special attention was placed on clean code and an easy and powerful infrastructure.
+It quickly emerged that the first priority would be a web application framework, before the CMS itself was be developed.
+This web application framework is FLOW3, on which TYPO3 v6 is developed.

 Extbase is a PHP-based framework which supports developers in creating clean and easily maintainable TYPO3 extensions.
 The template engine Fluid makes sure that the user interface of the extension can easily be created individually.